-1) Simulation Settings: We select two practical topologies.
-The first topology, denoted as (a), is a hierarchical Fat-Tree topology [20].
+We select two practical topologies.
+The first topology, denoted as (a), is a hierarchical Fat-Tree topology [27].
 This topology has been widely used in many datacenter networks.
 It contains 16 core switches, 32 aggregation switches, 32 edge switches and 128 servers.
-The second one is a non-hierarchical campus network from [36], denoted as (b), containing 100 switches and 200 terminals.
-Every point in this section is averaged by 100 times.
-The link capacity is set as 1Gbps for simplicity.
-The flow size is drawn from random flows, server flows and associative flows discussed in Section VI-B1.
+The second one is a non-hierarchical campus network from [51], denoted as (b), containing 100 switches and 200 terminals.
+For both topologies, we execute each simulation 10 times and average the results.
+The link capacity is set as 1 Gbps for simplicity.
+The flow size is drawn from random flows, server flows and associative flows discussed in Section 7.2.1.

-2) Performance Comparison Without FTS Constraint: The first set of simulations compares HiFi, RLJD and Presto in the scenario without FTS constraint.
-The results are shown in Figs. 9-11.
-Fig. 9 shows that HiFi uses much fewer entries than RLJD and Presto.
-For example, when there are $12 \times 10^4$ flows in the Fat-Tree network, HiFi reduces the maximum number of required entries by about 45% and 69% compared with Presto and RLJD, respectively.
+7.3.2 Performance Comparison Without FTS Constraint

+The first set of simulations compares HiFi, RLJD and Presto in the scenario without FTS constraint.
+The results are shown in Figs. 13, 14, 15, and 16.
+The horizontal axis of Fig. 13 is the number of flows in the network, ranging from $3 \times 10^4$ to $18 \times 10^4$ .
+The maximum number of required entries increases for all three solutions.
+In comparison, HiFi uses much fewer entries than RLJD and Presto.
+For example, when there are $12 \times 10^4$ flows in the Fat-Tree network, our solution requires 2,476 entries at most while Presto and RLJD require 4,520 and 7,920 entries, respectively.
+That means HiFi reduces the maximum number of required entries by about 45 and 69 percent compared with Presto and RLJD, respectively.